-Fortunately a product manager on the deal pricing committee did a little research on the customer.
-Even though it was a large company with greater than $200 million in revenues, it had some serious financial challenges.
+Fortunately, a product manager on the deal pricing committee did a little research.
+Even though it was a large company with more than $200 million in revenues, it had some serious financial challenges.
 At the time they were ‘considering’ in-sourcing the solution the company only had $5 million in cash on their balance sheet and a limited revolving credit facility.
 The product manager learned this fact by reviewing the customer’s 10-Qs and 10-Ks.
 The customer also had certain minimum EBITDA and cash flow targets they had to meet to be in compliance with the covenants of their loan agreements.

 Understanding customer fiscal year ends is critical.
-Most large purchases (>$150,000) need to be budgeted.
+Most large purchases (>$100,000) need to be budgeted.
 Annual budgets are usually developed in the third fiscal quarter, finalized in the fourth quarter, and ‘released’ in the first quarter.
 Trying to pitch an unplanned major purchase in the third or fourth quarter can be tough.
 You should be aware of any budgetary roadblocks that could slow down the purchase process.

 When studying competitors, understanding their fiscal year is also important.
-Typically, most financial plans have revenue plans that are ‘backloaded’ – in other words the fourth quarter tends to be the largest of all quarters.
-Sales people will bust their backs to exceed quota and get into the accelerator portion of the compensation plans.
+Typically, most financial plans have revenue plans that are ‘backloaded’ – in other words, the fourth quarter tends to be the largest of all quarters.
+Salespeople will bust their backs to exceed quota and get into the accelerator portion of the compensation plans.
 They will tend to offer higher discounts or better pricing late in the fiscal year to maximize their compensation.

 Products and Services